D'Arcy Carden: Early life

-Darcy Beth Erokan was born and raised in Danville, California.
-Her father, Dennis William Mustafa Erokan, is a native of Istanbul, Turkey, who immigrated to California when he was a child; he acted in local community theater and founded MicroTimes and the Bay Area music magazine BAM.
-She has two sisters, Miranda and Laney, and one brother, Will.
-She added an apostrophe to the spelling of her name when she was in junior high to emulate D'arcy Wretzky of the band The Smashing Pumpkins.

-In 1998, she graduated from San Ramon Valley High School and later received a Bachelor of Fine Arts in Theater from Southern Oregon University.
+Carden was born Darcy Beth Erokan in Danville, California, on January 4, 1980, the daughter of an American mother and Turkish father.
+Her father, Dennis Erokan, left Istanbul for California with his family when he was a child.
+He acted in local community theater productions, and later founded the music magazine BAM and its computer-focused spinoff MicroTimes.
+Carden has two sisters, Miranda and Laney, and one brother, Will.
+Inspired by The Smashing Pumpkins' bassist D'arcy Wretzky, she added an apostrophe to the spelling of her name when she was in junior high.
+She graduated from San Ramon Valley High School in 1998, and later received a BFA in Theater from Southern Oregon University.

 Career

 After graduating from college, Carden moved to New York City.
-She joined Venus Rising, a musical-comedy company, and in 2001 she appeared in Seven Hearts, a musical about friends living in San Francisco.
-The following year, she starred in a holiday show in which the main character is upset that her family is obsessed with her selfish sister's wedding rather than keeping up their Christmas spirit.
-She also served as director and producer.
+She joined musical comedy company Venus Rising and appeared in Seven Hearts (2001), a musical about friends living in San Francisco.
+The following year, she directed, produced, and starred in a holiday show in which the main character is upset that her family is obsessed with her selfish sister's wedding rather than keeping up their Christmas spirit.
 Early on while pursuing her acting career, Carden also worked as a nanny for Bill Hader.

-A friend invited Carden to an improvisational sketch comedy show at the Upright Citizens Brigade Theatre (UCB).
-Carden enjoyed the show so much, she signed on for classes and kept progressing with the group.
+A friend invited Carden to an improvisational sketch comedy show at the Upright Citizens Brigade Theatre (UCB), which she enjoyed so much that she signed on for classes and kept progressing with the group.
 She started with UCB in 2004 and later toured with the UCB Touring company.
 By 2010, she was using her married surname Carden professionally when she was a cast member for The Ride, an interactive show performed on New York City tour buses.
 In 2013, Carden co-created and co-starred in Terrible Babysitters, a Web original about two parents who want to find a babysitter.

 Carden had a recurring role as Gemma in the Comedy Central comedy series Broad City (2014–2019), a series created by fellow UCB alumnae Ilana Glazer and Abbi Jacobson.
 Carden also appeared in guest roles in the comedy series Inside Amy Schumer (2015), Crazy Ex-Girlfriend (2016), and Veep (2017).
 Following small roles in the parody film iSteve (2013) and the romantic comedy The To Do List (2013), she appeared as Jessica in the acclaimed comedy-drama film Other People (2016).